sodadata/docs/soda-sql/send-failed-rows.md

 1. If you have not already done so, [connect Soda SQL to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}).
 2. In your scan YAML file, use `type: failed_rows` when writing a SQL query to retrieve a sample of `failed_rows` in a dataset, as in the example below.
 By default, `failed_rows` collects five rows of data that failed the test defined in the SQL query and displays them in Soda Cloud as failed rows in the monitor that represents the test that failed during a scan.

-In the following example, Soda SQL runs the scan and Soda Cloud displays a sample of five `failed_rows` of data that failed the test defined as a SQL query.
+In the following example, Soda SQL runs the scan and Soda Cloud displays a sample of the first five `failed_rows` of data that failed the test defined as a SQL query.

 ```yaml
 sql_metrics: